 - Appoint a task force specifically aimed at reaching at least 10 new underrepresented communities/countries/cultural groups in economically challenged areas each year.

-5. We need to ensure that Black and Indigenous People of Colour are safe and welcome at every Jam site around the globe.
+5. We need to ensure that Black, Indigenous, and People of Colour are safe and welcome at every Jam site around the globe.